api-platform/docs/api-bundle/filters.md

 The bundle provides a generic system to apply filters on collections.
 Useful filters for the Doctrine ORM are provided with the bundle.
-However the filter system is extensible enough to let you create custom filters fitting your specific needs and for any data provider.
+However the filter system is extensible enough to let you create custom filters that would fit your specific needs and for any data provider.

 By default, all filters are disabled.
 They must be enabled explicitly.